amino/amino-gateway/README.md

 Requirements
 ------------

-You'll need a [redis](http://redis.io) server.
-By default, `amino-gateway` will look for it at `localhost:6379`, and you'll have to override that with `--conf` (see below) if your redis server is elsewhere.

 You'll also need one or more amino processes implementing the `respond()` API to provide an "app" service (or a service specified by `--service`).
 See [amino](https://github.com/cantina/amino) for more information.